-ENGL 0097, grades of A, B or C indicate that a student successfully completed requirements for the course and progress to ENGL 0099.
-Students who do not successfully complete requirements for the course will receive a grade of IP and remain in 0097.
+ENGL 0097: Grades of A, B, or C indicate that a student successfully completed requirements for the course and is eligible to progress to ENGL 0099.
+Students who do not successfully complete requirements for the course will receive a grade of IP and remain in ENGL 0097.

-ENGL 0099, grades of A, B or C are given indicating that the student successfully completed requirements for the course and passed the Compass exit test with a score of 60 or better.
+ENGL 0099: Grades of A, B, or C indicate that a student successfully completed requirements for the course.
+Students passing the course will be allowed to take the Compass exit test.
+A score of 60 or higher on the exam exits the LS area.
 Students will be required to successfully complete a written essay as a part of the course requirements.
-Students who do not successfully complete requirements for the course receive a grade of IP, will not be allowed to take the Compass exit test, and remain in the 0099 level course.
+Students who do not successfully complete requirements for the course receive a grade of IP, will not be allowed to take the Compass exit test, and will remain in the 0099 level course.
+Students who successfully complete the requirements of the course, but fail to score 74 or higher on the exam, will receive a grade of IP and remain in 0099.

-MATH 0097, grades of A, B or C indicate that a student successfully completed requirements for the course and progress to MATH 0099.
-Students who do not successfully complete requirements for the course will receive a grade of IP and remain in 0097.
+MATH 0097: Grades of A, B, or C indicate that a student successfully completed requirements for the course and is eligible to progress to MATH 0099.
+Students who do not successfully complete requirements for the course will receive a grade of IP and remain in MATH 0097.

-MATH 0099, grades of A, B or C indicate that a student successfully completed requirements for the course, were allowed to take the Compass exit test and scored 37 or higher to exit the LS area.
-Students who do not successfully complete the requirements for the course should receive a grade of IP and remain in 0099.
-Students who successfully complete the requirements of the course, but fail to score 37 or higher on the exam will receive a grade of IP and remain in 0099.
+MATH 0099: Grades of A, B, or C indicate that a student successfully completed requirements for the course.
+Students passing the course will be allowed to take the Compass exit test.
+A score of 37 or higher on the exam exits the LS area.
+Students who do not successfully complete the requirements for the course receive a grade of IP, will not be allowed to take the Compass exit test, and will remain in MATH 0099.
+Students who successfully complete the requirements of the course, but fail to score 37 or higher on the exam, will receive a grade of IP and remain in MATH 0099.

-READ 0098, grades of A, B or C indicates that a student successfully completed requirements for the course.
-The student will be allowed to take the Compass exit test.
+READ 0098: Grades of A, B, or C indicate that a student successfully completed requirements for the course.
+Students passing the course will be allowed to take the Compass exit test.
 A score of 74 or higher on the exam exits the LS area.
-If the student makes 55-73 on the exam, they should progress to the 0099 course.
+If the student scores in the range of 55-73 on the exam, they should progress to the 0099 course.
 If the student scores less than 55, they should remain in the 0098 course.
-Students who do not successfully complete requirements for the course will receive a grade of IP, not be allowed to take the Compass exit test and remain in the 0098 level course.
+Students who do not successfully complete requirements for the course will receive a grade of IP, will not be allowed to take the Compass exit test, and shall remain in the 0098 level course.

-READ 0099, grades of A, B or C are given indicating that the student successfully completed requirements for the course and passed the Compass exit test with a score of 74 or better.
-If the student makes 55-73 on the exam, they should progress to the 0099 course.
-If the student scores less than 55, they should remain in the 0098 course.
-Students who do not successfully complete requirements for the course receive a grade of IP, will not be allowed to take the Compass exit test, and remain in the 0099 level course.
+READ 0099: Grades of A, B, or C indicate that a student successfully completed requirements for the course.
+Students passing the course will be allowed to take the Compass exit test.
+A score of 74 or higher on the exam exits the LS area.
+Students who do not successfully complete requirements for the course receive a grade of IP, will not be allowed to take the Compass exit test, and will remain in the 0099 level course.
+Students who successfully complete the requirements of the course, but fail to score 74 or higher on the exam will receive a grade of IP and remain in READ 0099.